christophemarois/phptextpost/README.md

 	Original: images/dog.jpg
 	Markdown: [![Dog](thumbs/dog-large.jpg)](images/dog.jpg)

-Known limitation: after adding a new image, the thumbnail will only be visible on the second page load.
-So refresh two times after adding one!
+**Known limitation:** after adding a new image, the thumbnail will only be visible on the second page load; this is because of the headers sent by the thumbnailer script while creating a thumbnail.
+**So refresh two times after adding a thumbnail!**

 ### Configuration